AdamErwee/kaleidos-block-explorer/README.md

 # Block Explorer App

-Block Explorer is a web application built with Next.js, TypeScript, React, and styled-components.
-It allows users to explore the latest blocks of various cryptocurrencies and view detailed information about individual blocks.
+My Block Explorer is a web application built with Next.js, TypeScript, React, and styled-components.
+It allows users to explore the latest blocks of various cryptocurrencies and view detailed information and transactions about individual blocks.

 ## Features

 ### Home Screen (Block Explorer):

 - Left sidebar with links for Bitcoin, Ethereum, and Bitcoin Cash.
 - Table displaying the latest blocks for the selected cryptocurrency.
+Has functionality to click on a hash in the table, navigating to the Block Screen.
+- Search with functionality to search and fetch a block by hash.

 ### Block Screen:

 - Detailed information about individual blocks, including hash, confirmations, timestamp, height, miner, number of transactions, difficulty, merkle root, version, etc.
 - Transactions section showing transaction details (hash, from address, to address(s), and amounts) for the selected block.

-## Data Source

-Utilizes Blockchair's API for fetching blockchain data.

-Example endpoint for fetching latest blocks: `https://api.blockchair.com/${chain}/blocks?limit=15`.

 ## Installation